Data Literacy Series Search

 GitHub is a fantastic tool for version control and collaboration during the active phases of a project, but it is not designed for permanent archiving.
 For long-term preservation and accessibility, deposit your work in a repository like Zenodo, which assigns a digital object identifier (DOI), allowing your project to be reliably cited in the years to come.
 Thanks to GitHub’s integration with Zenodo, creating an archived snapshot is quick and easy.

-PDF - ALTTAGS: Citation, Code Documentation, Code Sharing, Data Preservation
+From Push to Publish: Preserving GitHub Projects with Zenodo PDF - ALTTAGS: Citation, Code Documentation, Code Sharing, Data Preservation

 DATE: 09-2025